 - Forget the jargon and code words

 - Own your ideas

 We now watch one of the latest ASQ TV episodes:

-Jim L. Smith’s Jim’s Gems postings for January, 2018 are:
+Jim L. Smith’s Jim’s Gems posting for August, 2018 is:

 I look forward to your inputs / criticisms/ observations to enhance the utility of our Quality Management Blog Carnival.